Saakashvili forced out of Ukraine, but for how long?

 By deporting him to Poland, President Petro Poroshenko may have managed to get rid of his arch-enemy Mikheil Saakashvili for now.

-But the speed and brutality of the former Georgian president and current Ukrainian opposition leader's arrest and exile may prove damaging to Kiev's reformist image in the West.
+But the speed and brutality of the former Georgian president and current opposition leader's arrest and exile may damage the Ukranian government's reformist image in the West.

-In the latest chapter of a high-profile, months-long saga, Saakashvili was arrested Monday by masked men at a restaurant in Kiev and put on a plane to Poland so quickly that his supporters hardly had time to do anything about it.
+Putting an end to the latest chapter of a high-profile, months-long saga, Saakashvili was arrested Monday by masked men at a restaurant in Kiev and put on a plane to Poland so quickly that his supporters did not have time to do anything about it.

 On Tuesday, Saakashvili gave a press conference in Warsaw and said he had been blindfolded and rushed first by van, then by helicopter to Kiev international airport.